d3fc/d3fc/site/src/components/sampler/largestTriangleThreeBucket.md

 ---

-The Largest Triangle 3 sampling component is a method of subsampling data to improve performance with large data sets.
+The Largest Triangle Three Bucket sampling component is a method of subsampling data to improve performance with large data sets.
 The algorithm entails calculating the largest areas between a data point and its neighbouring buckets.

 The sampler requires both the `xValue` and `yValue` properties in order to generate calculate the area.
 You can configure the sampling frequency by setting the `bucketSize` property.